faw

 Safety will follow the same arc as pentesting

 Businesses won't wait for safety to catch up.
 An agent that handles support tickets at 3 a.m. for $0.02 per interaction is too productive to pass up.
-When businesses rely on agents for trading, triage, operations, and code deployment, safety stops being optional.
+When businesses start relying on agents for trading, triage, operations, and code deployment, safety stops being optional.
 You can't run an agent with production database access and no behavioral testing, for the same reason you can't ship a web app with user auth and no penetration test.

 Five YC W26 companies in one batch